France the favourites for exciting Six Nations

 'Northern hemisphere in great shape'

-But with England and Ireland also enjoying November wins over the All Blacks that owed much to quick-witted passing, Ibanez added: "The November internationals revealed that teams from the northern hemisphere are in great shape.
+But with England and Ireland also enjoying November wins over South Africa and the All Blacks respectively Ibanez added: "The November internationals revealed that teams from the northern hemisphere are in great shape.

-"Scotland put 30 points on Australia, England beat the world champions (South Africa), Ireland beat New Zealand a week before we did...
+"Scotland put 30 points on Australia, England beat the world champions, Ireland beat New Zealand a week before we did...
 All these teams are lined up and in a position to win."

 England, having finished a lowly fifth in last season's Six Nations, are set to have their squad depth tested after suffering a series of injuries.